dotnet/runtimelab/README.md

 # Suggestions going forward

-+ For improving performance, an optimization would be adding the same type of memorization during the construction of the lookup table, like done in [Zlib's](https://github.com/madler/zlib) `inftrees.c`.
++ For improving performance, an optimization would be adding the same type of memoization during the construction of the lookup table, like done in [Zlib's](https://github.com/madler/zlib) `inftrees.c`.

 + Since this port is based on the original ZLib, porting zlib-intel's optimizations into this new version should improve performance.
 This can extend to more 3rd parties' optimizations, like [ZLib-NG](https://github.com/zlib-ng/zlib-ng) for ARM64 processors.